-

 Mental disorders: very rare – drowsiness.

-Nervous system disorders: very rare – headache, dizziness (may be associated with an excessively high rate of administration and is short-term).
+Nervous system disorders: very rare – headache, dizziness (may be associated with an excessively high rate of administration and is short-lived).

-Vascular disorders: very rare – decreased blood pressure (BP), increased BP (may be associated with an excessively high rate of administration and is short-term).
+Vascular disorders: very rare – decreased blood pressure (BP), increased blood pressure (may be associated with excessively high administration rate and is short-lived).

-Respiratory system, chest and mediastinal organs disorders: very rare – dry cough, throat congestion, chest discomfort, difficulty breathing (may be associated with an excessively high rate of administration and is short-term).
+Respiratory, thoracic, and mediastinal disorders: very rare – dry cough, sore throat, chest discomfort, difficulty breathing (may be associated with excessively high administration rate and is short-lived).

-Gastrointestinal disorders: very rare – dry mouth, nausea, unpleasant odor, metallic aftertaste.
+Gastrointestinal disorders: very rare – dry mouth, nausea, unpleasant odor, metallic taste in the mouth.

 Skin and subcutaneous tissue disorders: very rare – itching, rash, hyperemia.

-General disorders and reactions at the injection site: very rare – warmth sensation.
+General disorders and reactions at the injection site: very rare – sensation of warmth.

 Reporting suspected adverse reactions

-It is important to report suspected adverse reactions after the marketing authorization of a drug in order to ensure continuous monitoring of its benefit-risk ratio.
-Healthcare professionals are advised to report any suspected adverse reactions of the drug through the national adverse reaction reporting systems of the Eurasian Economic Union member states.
+is important after registration of a medicinal product to ensure continuous monitoring of the benefit-risk balance of the medicinal product.
+Healthcare professionals are encouraged to report any suspected adverse reactions to the medicinal product through the national adverse reaction reporting systems of the Eurasian Economic Union member states.

-Federal Service for Supervision in Healthcare of the Russian Federation (Roszdravnadzor)
+Federal Service for Surveillance in Healthcare of the Russian Federation (Roszdravnadzor)

 4.9 Overdosage: